 Reliability Online Automated Databook System (ROADS)-All Databooks (NPRD EPRD FMD) Subscription

-The Reliability Online Automated Databook System (ROADS) is a subscription service that provides customized access to any or all of the following databooks: NPRD, FMD, EPRD.
+The Reliability Online Automated Databook System (ROADS) is a subscription service that provides customized access to all the following databooks: NPRD, FMD, EPRD.
 The ROADS databooks will be updated periodically (as new data warrants) and configuration controlled, so that the presented data is always traceable to a specific version of a hard copy databook.

 System Reliability Toolkit-V